nbeernink/cvad-ansible-modules/README.md

 * `machine_maintenancemode` - allows turning on/off maintenance mode for
   a machine

+### Ansible inventory

+This collection also includes a really basic inventory plugin.
+It needs to be improved with:

+ * host filters
+ * grouping unregistered machines that should be registered
+ * grouping machines by maintenance mode
+ * group by delivery_groups
+ * group by machine_catalogs
+ * keyed groups (custom queries)

 # Installation
 You can install the collection from [Ansible Galaxy](https://galaxy.ansible.com/nbeernink/cvad) by running `ansible-galaxy